 - Add Parent Alias: (Optional) If your imported data will include lineage/parentage information for your samples, provide the column name and Sample Type here.
-Learn more in this topic: Parent Samples: Derivation and Lineage.
+Learn more in this topic: Sample Parents: Derivation and Lineage.

 - Auto-link Data to Study: (Optional) Select a study to which the data in this sample type should be linked.
 Learn more in this topic: Link Sample Data to Study.

 - Barcodes: (Optional) To enable auto-generation of barcodes for these samples, you will add a field of type Unique ID in the Fields section.
 Learn more in this topic: Barcode Fields.

 Create Sample Fields